RayhanaAkterDev/javascript-complete-guide/01-fundamentals/03-embedding-js/README.md

 ---

-## 2. Internal JavaScript
+## 3. Internal JavaScript

-**Internal JavaScript** is code placed inside `<script>` tags within the HTML file itself, usually in the `<head>` or before the closing `</body>` tag.
+Internal JavaScript is code placed inside `<script>` tags within the HTML file.
-Think of it as embedding your JavaScript directly into your HTML document.

-- Useful for small projects and quick demos
+- Useful for small projects or demos
-- Can mix markup and script, which reduces maintainability for larger projects
-- Scripts in the `<head>` can block page rendering unless `defer` is used
+- Can slow page rendering if placed in `<head>` without `defer`
-- Best practice is to place scripts before `</body>` or use the `defer` attribute
+- Best placed before closing `</body>` tag or use `defer` attribute
+- Mixing markup and script can reduce maintainability in larger projects

 **Example:**